 Most solid state radios can be used in combination with the

-GRA-71, although in some cases a special cable is needed for
+GRA-71, although in some cases a special cable is required.

 with a variety of Cold War spy sets, both in the USA and in

 Europe.
-In The Netherlands, the GRA-71 was used by Korps
+In The Netherlands, it was used by Korps

 with the TRC-77 radio.
 This radio was also very popular with the